NBS5000/techBlog/README.md

 > <span style="font-style:italic">AS A developer who writes about tech</span>
 >
-> <span style="font-style:italic">I WANT a CMS-style blog site</span
+> <span style="font-style:italic">I WANT a CMS-style blog site</span>
 >
 > <span style="font-style:italic">SO THAT I can publish articles, blog posts, and my thoughts and opinions</span>

 **TASK**

-Provide a solution that
+Provide a solution that allows a user to post blogs, be able to update and delete them, and allow other logged in users to comment on them.
+There should also be a time out feature.

 **ACTION**